 South Downs Way

-The South Downs Way runs for 100 miles (160 km) from the cathedral city of Winchester to the spectacular white cliffs of East Sussex, finishing at Eastbourne.
+The South Downs Way is one of England’s popular National Trails.
+It runs for 100 miles (160 km) from the cathedral city of Winchester to the spectacular white cliffs of East Sussex, finishing at Eastbourne.
 The route undulates along the northern escarpment of the chalk Downs for much of the way, offering extensive views north over the Weald and south towards the sea.

 - detailed route description

 - map of the entire route (1:105,000)

 - information about public transport and travel

 - lavishly illustrated, with over 80 colour photographs

 Click on the thumbnails below to view sample pages from the book "South Downs Way" in standard PDF format.